-I was having my hair cut the other day when Joseph my barber said, “Michael – I’m going to get into property investing and I’m going to make a fortune because I’ve learned how to invest like the pros!”
+I was having my hair cut the other day when Harry my barber said: “Michael – I’m going to get into property investing and I’m going to make a fortune because I’ve learnt to invest like the pros!”

-Each time I visit Joseph the conversation seems to revolve around property, but when I heard him say he learned how the pros do it I was concerned.
-I know Joseph has been reading every property book he could get his hands on, attended a few seminars and watched all the free DVDs the property marketers are sending out.
+Each time I visit Harry the conversation always seems to revolve around property, but when I heard Harry say he learnt “how the pros do it” I was concerned.
+I know Harry has been reading every property book he could get his hands on, attending lots of seminars and watching all the free DVD’s the property marketers are sending out.

-I also know that while Joseph enjoys his job, he’s sick of the rat race and trading his time for dollars. he is looking for a level of financial freedom and told me he feels he missed out on the last property boom and wants to make up for lost time.
+I also know that while Harry enjoys his job, he’s sick of the rat race and trading his time for dollars.
+And he feels he missed out on the last property boom and wants to make up for lost time.

-So when Joseph told me he knows how to invest like the pros, I had to ask, “OK – how are you going to do it?”
+So when Harry told me he knows how to invest like the pros, I had to ask: “Okay Harry, how are you going to do it?”

 But why seven days?
 Why not seven hours?
 Or seven minutes?